Lathe26/SphinxOfQuartz/readme.md

 # Overview
-**_Sphinx of Quartz_** is an program for the Mattel Electronics's Intellivision gaming console.
-It was created as part of the research into the Mattel Electronics's **_Intellivision Kiosk Multiplexer_**.
+**_Sphinx of Quartz_** is an program for the Mattel Electronics Intellivision gaming console.
+It was created as part of the research into the Mattel Electronics **_Intellivision Kiosk Multiplexer_**.
 The Kiosk Multiplexer is the informal modern name for the electronic hardware inside of demonstration kiosks that allowed customers to try out up 10 games while visiting a store.

 Specifically, Sphinx of Quartz program has the following purposes:
 1. Play the sound effect that is hidden and unused in the Kiosk Multiplexer's ROM (i.e. dead code).